braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/canvas_status.md

 ## Draft

-Canvases marked as drafts are saved but not launched campaigns.
-Clicking on them allows you to continue editing and begin sending.
+Canvases marked as drafts are saved but not launched Canvases.
+To continue editing and begin sending the Canvas, select the draft.

 ## Active